adlh/django-multinavigation/README.md

     ```

 2) Be sure all urlpatterns to be used on the navigation are named-patterns,
 because the name will be used as a key for the nodes.
+Also, for the
+correct `active` status for children and all their parents, the urls
+must be nested.

+    Example: `/animals/`, `/animals/dogs/`, `/animals/dogs/<some_name>`

 3) Define your nodes in a context processor.